 If you are a marketing leader planning for a website redesign, you already know that expectations are high and projects like this are inherently about risk and change.
 Position yourself for success by considering three principals:

 - Make the case for investing in the website.

-- Count on the external partner to help you manage risk and change.
+- Consider engaging an external partner to help you manage risk and change.

 1. Remember, the website is about communication.

 Back to basics: your public-facing website is your open front door, and its purpose is to communicate with external audiences.
 Concretely, the .edu website is the digital expression of your brand — it is the always-available platform for communicating what you stand for in the minds of the people you want to reach, influence, and move to action.

 Concretely, the website is not about technology, it is of technology.
 The technology is essential and in a supporting role as you make choices about content and engagement.
 Your leadership of a website redesign will require you to respect this nuance.
 Specifically, you will:

 - Need a rock solid, easy-to-use CMS; but as importantly, you will need humans who draw from brand messaging while writing and selecting imagery.

 - Rely on a critical partnership with your campus IT team; but more importantly, you will carefully build your website experience as the primary way to share your campus ethos with all who visit.